seqeralabs/nextflow-website/content/events/_index.md

 weight: 1
 ---

-# Events, training opportunities and professional support.
+# Events and training opportunities.

 Looking to get up to speed fast with Nextflow or require support for your teams production pipelines?